Banner

 Aaron Scanlan, Central Queensland University, Australia

-Andreia P. Sousa, Fisioterapia, Instituto Politécnico do Porto, Portugal
+Andreia S. P. Sousa, Instituto Politécnico do Porto, Portugal

-Rui Torres, Department of Physiotherapy, North Polytechnic Institute of Health, Paredes, Portugal
+Rui Torres, North Polytechnic Institute of Health, Paredes, Portugal

-Naiquan Zheng, Mechanical Engineering and Engineering Science, University of North Carolina at Charlotte, United States
+Naiquan Zheng, University of North Carolina at Charlotte, United States

 (list not yet complete)